Program of Studies 2026-2027 » Art

 1 Credit Grades 10-12

-This is an integral course selection for all serious art students.
-Good drawing skills are basic for any type of artwork.
-This course explores drawing techniques in various media, with emphasis on line, texture, tone, shape, color, and composition.
-Art appreciation and criticism are also an important part of this course, as well as the study of good composition and design.
-Grading includes projects, critiques and written assessments.
+This is a preliminary course for all serious art students.
+The course explores drawing techniques in various media, with emphasis on line, texture, tone, shape, color, and composition.
+Art appreciation and criticism are also an important part of this course.
+Grading includes projects, critiques, and written assessments.
+Freshmen must have received a waiver from their middle school art teacher in order to sign up for the course.
+A grade of C or better in this course is required for entrance into all other art elective courses.

 Studio Painting 1629